craig-osterhout/docs/content/manuals/dhi/how-to/use.md

 CMD ["python", "/app/main.py"]
 ```

-To learn how to mirror repositories, see [Mirror a DHI repository to Docker Hub](./mirror.md#mirror-a-dhi-repository-to-docker-hub).
+To learn how to mirror repositories, see [Mirror a DHI repository to your organization](./mirror.md#mirror-a-dhi-repository-to-your-organization).

 ### Pull from a mirror on a third-party registry